 I’m huffing and puffing because it’s taking him 30 minutes to start up the grill and the kids are starving.
 So, I end up cooking it on the stove and then he gets angry at me 15 minutes later when he is finally ready to get the BBQ started.

 But I’m right.
+Because right fighters are always right.
 I’m right because he told me 30 minutes ago he would start cooking the meat and all the sides are already done.
 So, I HAD to start cooking the meat.
 The children were complaining and there was no end in sight to his work.
 I just started because he wasn’t going to do it.
 We waited too long.

 Are you going to be a right fighter and prove your point?
 Or are you going to simmer down and shake it off and ease your breath and just relax – because that’s what your marriage needs.
 Not another fight.

 Not another silent dinner.
 Not another day gone by wasted.
 Over chicken.
 But it’s not about the chicken.
 We all know that.